Universal topological classes of black holes surrounded by quintessence: Acknowledgments

 \section{Acknowledgments}

-The research was partially supported by the National Natural Science Foundation of China (Grant No.12265007) and the Doctoral Foundation of Zunyi Normal University of China (BS [2022] 07, QJJ-[2022]-314).
+We are very grateful to Dr. P. K. Yerra for helpful discussion.
+We also acknowledge the anonymous referees for their valuable comments on improving our paper.
+The research was partially supported by the National Natural Science Foundation of China (Grant No.12265007).
 Also, the research of H.H. was supported by the Q-CAYLE project, funded by the European Union-Next Generation UE/MICIU/Plan de Recuperacion, Transformacion y Resiliencia/Junta de Castilla y Leon (PRTRC17.11), and also by project PID2023-148409NB-I00, funded by MICIU/AEI/10.13039/501100011033.
 Financial support of the Department of Education of the Junta de Castilla y Leon and FEDER Funds is also gratefully acknowledged (Reference: CLU-2023-1-05).
 Additionally, H. H. is grateful to Excellence project FoS UHK 2203/2025-2026 for the financial support.